- Residence Requirements

 5.1.1 General Description

-Students who are, in exceptional circumstances, admitted into the PhD program directly from a BA program enter PhD1.
+Students who are, in exceptional circumstances, admitted into the PhD program directly from a BA program, demonstrating an outstanding background, enter PhD1.
 In this phase students take Bibliography and Research Methods (ENGL 694) plus 5 other seminars.
 At the end of the first year, PhD1 students are evaluated by the Graduate Administration Committee (GAC) for satisfactory progress before being promoted to PhD2.
 In determining satisfactory progress, the GAC will consider GPA (minimum 3.5), and any other relevant information.
-A student whose performance has indicated difficulty in successfully completing PhD1 will be asked to transfer into the MA program.
-Students who continue in PhD1 but wish at the same time to complete the MA may use the summer to do so.
+A student whose performance has indicated that they have experienced difficulty in successfully completing PhD1 will be asked to transfer into the MA program.

 Students who enter the program with an MA degree in English or the equivalent are admitted directly into PhD2.
-In PhD2 students complete the compulsory Departmental proseminar and take four other seminars.
-Students may also apply to the Graduate Director to substitute one 40-page Optional Research Project (ENGL 796W) for the two second-semester seminars.
-The proposal for such a project must be submitted by 1 December, and the written part of the project no later than 15 April.
-(See 5.2 and 5.4 to 5.6 below.)
+In PhD2 students complete the two compulsory PhD Proseminars (ENGL 787F and ENGL 788W) and take four other seminars.
+Exceptionally, students may also apply to the Director of Graduate Studies to substitute one 40-page Optional Research Project (ENGL 796W) for the two second-semester seminars (they must still take the PhD Proseminars).
+The proposal for such a project must be submitted by 1 December, and the written part of the project no later than 15 April (See 5.4 - 5.6 below).
+Exceptionally, students may, with the approval of the Director of Graduate Studies, take one of their required seminars during PhD3.
+This may be done, for example, if a course with particular relevance to the student's area of specialty was not offered during PhD2.
+Usually, however, it is recommended that students complete their coursework in PhD2 so that PhD3 may be devoted to the CRP.
 At the end of the first year, the student's progress is reviewed by the GAC to make sure that they are ready to proceed in the program.
+All students complete the Compulsory Research Paper Proposal, in close consultation with their supervisor, during the winter term of PhD2, submitting it to the Department by 15 May of that year.

 In the fall and winter terms of PhD3, students complete the 40-page Compulsory Research Project (ENGL 797F/W).
-The Project proposal should be submitted to the Department by 1 May of PhD2; the project itself is submitted before 1 March of PhD3, and examined by 15 April.
+The CRP proposal should be submitted to the Department by 15 May of PhD2; the project itself is submitted to the supervisor by 1 March of PhD3, and examined by 15 April.
 (See 5.4 - 5.6 below.)

-In the summer of PhD3 students prepare the dissertation proposal (ENGL 798F/W) which they submit by 1 September.
-At that time GAC considers the candidate's dissertation proposal and reviews the candidate's dossier.
+In the summer of PhD3 students prepare the dissertation proposal in close consultation with the supervisor (ENGL 798F/W).
+Students submit the proposal to the Department by 15 September.
+At that time, GAC considers the candidate's dissertation proposal and reviews the candidate's dossier.
 If satisfied, the GAC declares the candidate ready to begin the dissertation.
 Thus, the beginning of PhD4 usually marks the beginning of dissertation work.

 This and any subsequent years are devoted to the dissertation.